Mental Health Association of Maryland

 Bill (Crossfile)Bill Title & Upcoming HearingsSponsorStatusPositionTestimony

-SB 18 (HB 769) State Board of Social Work Examiners - Conditional License to Practice Social Work - Revisions
+SB 18 (HB 769) State Board of Social Work Examiners - Provisional License to Practice Social Work - Established

 Requires that individuals who have met certain educational requirements be granted a conditional license to practice social work and provides alternate pathways to full licensure.